 (B) Straight-pipe systems; noncompliance.
 A city inspector who discovers the existence of a straight-pipe system may issue a noncompliance notice to the owner of the straight-pipe system and forward a copy of the notice to the Pollution Control Agency.
 The notice must state that the owner must replace or discontinue the use of the straight-pipe system within ten months of receiving the notice.
-If the owner does not replace or discontinue the use of the straight-pipe system shall be subject to a Pollution Control Agency administrative penalty of \$500 per month of noncompliance beyond the ten-month period.
+If the owner does not replace or discontinue the use of the straight-pipe system within ten months after the notice was received, the owner of the straight-pipe system shall be subject to a Pollution Control Agency administrative penalty of \$500 per month of noncompliance beyond the ten-month period.
 Administrative penalty orders may be issued for violations under this subdivision, as provided in M.S. § 116.072, as it may be amended from time to time.
 One-half of the proceeds collected from an administrative penalty order issued for violating this subdivision shall be remitted to the local unit of government with jurisdiction over the noncompliant straight-pipe system.
 Penalty, see § 51.999

-§ 51.38 DIRECT CONNECTION REQUIRED.
+§ 51.038 DIRECT CONNECTION REQUIRED.